Reviews You Can Rely On

 Best Applications

-The Big Agnes Scout Plus UL2 is relatively heavy among the ultralight shelters we tested but is much lighter than similarly spacious double-wall tents found in our review of the best backpacking tents.
+The Big Agnes Scout Plus UL2 is relatively heavy among the ultralight shelters we tested but is much lighter than similarly spacious double-wall tents found in our review of backpacking tents.
 It is an excellent shelter for weight conscious backpackers that are willing to carry a few additional ounces to enjoy the convenience of a large, protected vestibule, and above average floor space with enough headroom for two to sit up.
 If most of your camping takes place in established, protected campsites, you'll enjoy the Scout's roomy size.

 Value